abin-karukappallil/Api-Fuel-price/README.md

 | Thrissur            |
 -----------------------

-## Upcoming Features sucessfully implemented
+## Features sucessfully implemented✅

-* **Region-Wise Price List:** Expand the API to support querying fuel prices for multiple regions.
+* **Region-Wise Price List:** Expanded the API to support querying fuel prices for multiple regions.
 Users will be able to
                              retrieve fuel prices based on specific location in kerala.✅
+## Upcoming features🚀

+* **State wise Price List:** Expand the API to support querying fuel prices for multiple states in India.<br>
+* **Adding Diesel Price List:** Expand the API to support querying diesel prices also for multiple regions.<br>
+* **Adding Previous Price Data:** Expand the api to get the previous fuel price data of the specified region.

-## License
+## License📝
 This project is licensed under the MIT License.